kedacore/http-add-on/docs/design.md

 ### Autoscaling for HTTP Apps

 After an `HTTPScaledObject` is created and the operator creates the appropriate resources, you must send HTTP requests through the interceptor so that the application is scaled.
-A Kubernetes `Service` called `keda-add-ons-http-interceptor-proxy` was created when you `helm install`ed the addon.
+A Kubernetes `Service` called `keda-add-ons-http-interceptor-proxy` was created when you `helm install`ed the add-on.
 Send requests to that service.

 The interceptor keeps track of the number of pending HTTP requests - HTTP requests that it has forwarded but the app hasn't returned.
 The scaler periodically makes HTTP requests to the interceptor via an internal RPC endpoint - on a separate port from the public server - to get the size of the pending queue.
 Based on this queue size, it reports scaling metrics as appropriate to KEDA.
 As the queue size increases, the scaler instructs KEDA to scale up as appropriate.
 Similarly, as the queue size decreases, the scaler instructs KEDA to scale down.

 #### The Horizontal Pod Autoscaler

-The HTTP Addon works with the Kubernetes [Horizonal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) (HPA) -- via KEDA itself -- to execute scale-up and scale-down operations (except for scaling between zero and non-zero replicas).
-The addon furnishes KEDA with two metrics - the current number of pending requests for a host, and the desired number (called `targetPendingRequests` in the [HTTPScaledObject](./ref/v0.2.0/http_scaled_object.md)).
+The HTTP Add-on works with the Kubernetes [Horizonal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) (HPA) -- via KEDA itself -- to execute scale-up and scale-down operations (except for scaling between zero and non-zero replicas).
+The add-on furnishes KEDA with two metrics - the current number of pending requests for a host, and the desired number (called `targetPendingRequests` in the [HTTPScaledObject](./ref/v0.2.0/http_scaled_object.md)).
 KEDA then sends these metrics to the HPA, which uses them as the `currentMetricValue` and `desiredMetricValue`, respectively, in the [HPA Algorithm](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details).

-The net effect is that the Addon scales up when your app grows to more pending requests than the `targetPendingRequests` value, and scales down when it has fewer than that value.
+The net effect is that the add-on scales up when your app grows to more pending requests than the `targetPendingRequests` value, and scales down when it has fewer than that value.

 >The aforementioned HPA algorithm is pasted here for convenience: `desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]`.
 The value of `targetPendingRequests` will be passed in where `desiredMetricValue` is expected, and the point-in-time metric for number of pending requests will be passed in where `currentMetricValue` is expected.

 ## Architecture Overview

-Although the HTTP add on is very configurable and supports multiple different deployments, the below diagram is the most common architecture that is shipped by default.
+Although the HTTP Add-on is very configurable and supports multiple different deployments, the below diagram is the most common architecture that is shipped by default.

 ![architecture diagram](./images/arch.png)